Student-centric advice and objective recommendations

 Community college classes are typically smaller when compared to four-year universities, particularly four-year public schools.
 Therefore, if you are more comfortable learning in a smaller learning environment, community college may be the perfect fit for you.

-Community colleges offer classes, including in the evenings and on weekends, that allow students to have jobs while earning their degrees.
+Community colleges offer classes, including in the evenings and on weekends, that allow students to have jobs or care for their families while earning their degrees.
 If you require greater flexibility in your schedule, community college should have viable options for you.

 Level of support needed